In this article, I am going to focus on how to use TestNG Annotations in Selenium with appropriate examples.

 This is the main part of our automation script where we will write the business logic, the things which we want to automate.
 We can pass attributes to our test method.

-Below are the lists of attributes that we can pass to our Test method:
+Given below is a list of attributes that we can pass on to our Test method:

 - alwaysRun : This is used when we want to make sure a method always runs even if the parameters on which the method depends, fails.
 If set to true, this test method will always run.
 Eg: @Test(alwaysRun = true)

-- description: It is the description for the method.
+- Description: Here is the description for the method.
 Eg: @Test(description = “test method”)

-- invocationCount: It refers to the number of times a method should be invoked.
+- InvocationCount: This refers to the number of times a method should be invoked.
 It will work as a loop.
 Eg: @Test(invocationCount = 7) .
 Hence, this method will execute 7 times.

-- invocationTimeOut: This refers to the maximum number of milliseconds a method should take for all the invocationCount to complete.
-This attribute will be ignored if invocationCount is not specified.
+- InvocationTimeOut: This refers to the maximum number of milliseconds a method should take for all the invocationCount to complete.
+This attribute will be ignored if the invocationCount is not specified.
 Eg: @Test(invocationCount =7,invocationTimeOut = 30 )

 - priority: This command sets the priority of the test method.
 Lower priorities will be scheduled first.
 Eg: @Test(priority =1 )